globocom/alf/README.rst

 and a JSON response with the ``access_token`` and ``expires_in`` keys will be expected.

-Multiple attempts will be issued after a 500 response from the endpoint if the ``token_retries`` argument is used.
+Multiple attempts will be issued after an error response from the endpoint if the ``token_retries`` argument is used.
 Check `token-retrying`_ for more info.

 ``alf`` keeps the token until it is expired according to the ``expires_in`` value.